visr/LasIO.jl/README.md

 Julia package for reading and writing the LAS lidar format.

 This is a pure Julia package for reading and writing ASPRS `.las` files.
-Currently only LAS versions 1.1 - 1.3 and point formats 0 - 3 are supported.
-For LAZ support see below.
+Currently all LAS versions 1.1 - 1.4 and point formats 0 - 10 are semi-supported.
+By semi-supported, we mean that we do not read or write the waveform data.

+TODO - Support for Waveform data is future work.

 If the file fits into memory, it can be loaded using